gggraph/Cyber_Cave/README.md

   <img src=git-content/sculptingmc.gif />
 </p>

 Users can sculpt shapes by adding or substracting volumes with different tools (**Mooduler** component).
 Mesh generation works with marching cubes algorithm.
 Physics work with CCL algorithm.
 Generate default shapes by using **MoodulerCreator** component.
-Sculpts can only be painted with **Mooduler** gameobjects : shapes have no uvs, it works with vertex colors.
+Sculpts can only be painted with **Mooduler** gameobjects : shapes have no uvs, it works with vertex colors and triplanar mapping.

 Sculpting is synchronised.
 Shapes can be exported as .obj, .stl, .gcode files.